top of page

 Educating Clergy & Laity

-The Center conducts HIV and AIDS seminars around the world to educate laity, clergy, and their spouses about the global pandemic.
-This includes education about human sexuality.
-Clergy in Africa and Asia can be misinformed about the disease and may fuel stigma and discrimination.
-By overcoming ignorance and fear, and helping persons respond theologically with love, compassion and care, the church can be a partner with others in helping end HIV and AIDS throughout the world.
+The Center conducts or sponsors HIV and AIDS seminars around the world to educate laity, clergy, and the community-at-large regarding this global epidemic.
+This includes education about human sexuality and support of the LGBTQ+ community.
+Clergy and community members in Africa and Asia can be misinformed about the disease and may fuel stigma and discrimination.
+By overcoming ignorance and fear, and helping persons respond theologically with love, compassion and care, laity and clergy can be a partner with others in helping end HIV and AIDS throughout the world.
 Workshops have been held in Thailand, India, Kenya, Malawi, South African, Rwanda, Zambia, Sri Lanka, Burma, Malaysia, Singapore, and the Philippines.
+In addition, support of our education seminars allows us to send valued leaders, such as Augustin Bahati, the Executive Director of Inclusive Mission of Health and Hope, to attend conferences like IAS 2025, where the latest science, innovation, and frontline efforts in addressing HIV are discussed.

-Successful seminars bring together key clergy, their spouses, and selected lay leaders in a particular region.
 The seminars include medical education about HIV, speakers who are HIV-positive, theological and biblical reflections about the disease, and how persons of faith should respond, and dialogue with the community.
-The ultimate goal is to equip pastoral and lay leaders with the technical and theological knowledge necessary so they can competently and compassionately a) support and advocate for persons in their church and community who are HIV-positive, b) promote evidence-based HIV prevention, c) speak out against stigma and discrimination, d) promote the human rights of all persons in their church and community, and e) develop AIDS ministries in their churches and communities.
+The ultimate goal is to equip pastoral and lay leaders with the technical and theological knowledge necessary so they can competently and compassionately a) support and advocate for persons in their community who are HIV-positive and/or a member of the LGBTQ+ community, b) promote evidence-based HIV prevention, c) speak out against stigma and discrimination, d) promote the human rights of all persons in their community, and e) develop HIV and AIDS ministries in their churches and communities.